peat/schrodinger/README.md

-# The Horror, The Horror
+# The Horror, The Horror!

 `null` values are terrible, awful things.
 Lets look at some Java code for a moment: